Curriculum: Online Post-Master's Psychiatric-Mental Health Nurse Practitioner

 curriculum icon Curriculum at a Glance

-Within the PMHNP Post-Master’s Certificate Online Program, there is a requirement of 504 total clinical hours.
+Within the PMHNP Post-Master’s Certificate online program, there is a requirement of 504 total clinical hours.
 Of these 504 clinical hours, time must be divided among pediatrics, adults and geriatrics — 100 clinical hours need to be in pediatrics, 100 clinical hours in adult and 100 clinical hours in geriatrics.
 The remainder of the 504 total clinical hours can be any combination you choose (as deemed appropriate by the faculty advisor).

 A critical component of our online program includes a two-day virtual, synchronous program intensive.
 Students become acquainted with cohort members, meet faculty and personally experience the high-quality culture and competence of their future alma mater.
 Highlights include: general orientation and on-boarding, lectures, clinical orientation, distinguished guest speakers, lunch-and-learns and networking with like-minded mental health professionals.